MasteringBox – Black Voodoo Magic

 Ok, so when it comes to audio mastering I am probably the worst person to talk with on the subject.
 For me, mastering is taking one sound source and making it sound different.
 Also, like all extravagant things in life, mastering is needlessly expensive.
 It could be for the better, or often to the detriment of the dynamics if done poorly.

-To me when I mix a song, it’s done – I’m happy – I don’t want it re-eq’ed or compressed anymore, there’s enough ‘shine’ or ‘punch’ or whatever hip catch-phrase mastering studios like to print on their sales brochures.
+To me when I mix a song, it’s done – I’m happy – I don’t want it EQ’d or compressed anymore, there’s enough ‘shine’ or ‘punch’ or whatever hip catch-phrase mastering studios like to print on their sales brochures.

 The problem is – audio mixes are subjective to many, many things.

-It could be instrument tuning, mic placement, song structure, production – all of which help fashion the song into what it is.
+It could be instrument tuning, mic placement, song structure, or production – all of which help fashion the song into what it is.
 This is where a skilled engineer can manipulate the mix using hardware, plugins and good ol’ fashion skill and talent to come up with a fairly good representation of what the band was looking for.
 Even a novice engineer can make sounds sound ‘right’ if he/she has good ears and decent reference material.
-It’s a creative combination of opinions from everyone present at the time – the band, the manager, producer, engineer etc.
+It’s a creative combination of opinions from everyone present at the time – the band, the manager, the producer, the engineer etc.

 The main reason for mastering these days is to normalise tracks to a broadcast standard to they sound better on the radio, CD or web delivery.
 You can have a beautifully mixed track with full dynamic range – only to be totally smashed to death by FM radio compression, CD digital truncating and Mp3/YouTube squish destruction.
 So I suppose it’s better to have it crushed now by a mastering service so you know exactly what you’re dealing with before the radio stations get their grubby mitts on it.